momo-ohnewein/collectionandia/content/collection/2025-04-28-soul-approach-dialogue-nr-1.md

 ---
-title: Soul approach - Dialogue Nr.
-1
+title: Soul approach - Dialogue Nr.1
+reftags: []
 imagegallery:
-  showgallery: true
+  showgallery: false
   carouselgrid: carousel
+thumbnail: /img/alexandre-lallemand-vn9s31R3n4Q-unsplash.jpg
 date: 2025-04-28T20:08:50.788Z
-numbernavigation: 13
+numbernavigation: 0
-layout:
-  - layout1
+layout: layout1
 description: Following one focus of the research, the following dialogue explores the interpretative perception of a provided image of a generic rock on the level of the soul.
 Through reflective inquiry, the object’s presence